KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started.md

 ## How to set up KeyboardKit for a keyboard extension

-To set up a keyboard extension, first let your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:
+To set up KeyboardKit for a keyboard extension, import KeyboardKit and let `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:

 ```swift
 import KeyboardKit // or KeyboardKitPro